JJNod88/jjn-pp2-tbc/README.md

 ### Fixed bugs

 * In my event listeners, I tested with console.log and it worked with a message.
 I then changed the console.log to a function, but nothing happened.
-    * fix: I hadnt actually created the function, so it was displaying 'theGame is not defined'.
+    * fix: I hadn't actually created the function, so it was displaying 'theGame is not defined'.
 This prompted me to create the main game function that consisted of my game logic.

 * My let array for my rock paper scissors in my setChoices was declared but value was never read, it was greyed out.
-    * fix: I hadnt returned it.
+    * fix: I hadn't returned it.
 Once i added a return and included the new let of random numbers, it worked.
     * This was something i learned during my coding.
-At first, seeing grey made me think I had made a mistake, but on reflection things are grey because they havent been declared or called etc.
+At first, seeing grey made me think I had made a mistake, but on reflection things are grey because they haven't been declared or called etc.

 * Had a rules button that hen clicked opens up a div explaining the rules etc. When clicking, it was creating duplications, and i could close the div with the button.
     * Fix: I added a close button within the div, added two functions with event listeners to both open and close the div, this was done with style display being none and block.